Le Vieux Cordelier: Sixth Number

-The sixth number, though dated 10 Nivôse (30 December 1793), was further delayed due to the political concerns of its publisher and did not appear until 15 Pluviôse (3 February 1794).
+The sixth number, though dated 10 Nivôse (30 December 1793), was further delayed due to the political concerns of its publisher Desenne, and did not appear until 15 Pluviôse (3 February 1794).
 Though Desmoulins had rephrased his demands for a Committee of Clemency and called instead for a "Committee of Justice," and turned his attacks again against the politically acceptable target of Hébert, his criticism of the Terror continued.
-Dessene's hesitation to publish this number, then led to his decision to not move further and instead withhold the Seventh Number.
+Desenne hesitated to release this issue, ultimately deciding to withhold the Seventh Number rather than proceeding further.

 Seventh Number

-The seventh number, written in late March, did not appear in Desmoulins' lifetime.
-Dessene's hesitation to publish the Sixth Number, then led to his decision to not move further and instead withhold the Seventh Number, mainly in fear of the reaction based on its political standpoint.
-Early in the morning of March 31, Desmoulin was arrested on a warrant issued by the Revolutionary Tribunal.
-Along with Danton, he was tried on charges of counter-revolutionary conspiracy and, on 5 April 1794, was executed by guillotine.